cedadev/tds-utils/README.md

 ### aggregate

-Read filenames of NetCDF datasets from standard input and print an NcML aggregation to standard output.
+Read filenames of datasets from standard input and print an NcML aggregation to standard output.

 Use `--cache` to open each dataset and write the coordinate value(s) in the NcML.
 This caches the values so that TDS does not need to open each file when accessing the aggregation.

+By default this script creates 'joinExisting' and assumes input files are NetCDF.
+This behaviour can be fine-tuned by creating a subclass of `tds_utils.aggregation:BaseAggregationCreator` and specifying it with `--agg-creator-cls`.
+See the source code for `BaseAggregationCreator` and `BaseDatasetReader` for usage.

 ### cache_remote_aggregations